milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 We generally try to show you ads that’ll be relevant to you.
 We’re able to do this by making some guesses about the things you like and don’t like.
 For example, if you’re constantly watching Snaps of puppies on Discover or Spotlight, you might be a “Pet & Animal Lover.”
 Or, if you regularly post Snaps of your sports memorabilia to My Story, our system might be able to guess that you’re a “Sports Fan.”
 We call guesses like these “Lifestyle Categories” and we use them to try and show you ads and content that’s relevant to your interests!
 If you’d like, you can always pick your own Lifestyle Categories.

 We personalize the Snap Map.
-For example, if you visit a Place or apply a venue filter or sticker on a My Story, Our Story, Spotlight, or Snap Map submission, we may use that venue information to create a more personalized Map experience for you and your friends.
+For example, if you visit a Place or apply a venue filter or sticker on a Stories, Spotlight, or Snap Map submission, we may use that venue information to create a more personalized Map experience for you and your friends.

 We also try to personalize the content you see by using what we call “Content Interest Tags.”
 These tags are guesses about the content that you may be interested in based on activity, like things you search for, Stories you view, popular users you subscribe to, and types of locations you visit.
 So if you watch a lot of Stories about basketball, we may create “sports” and “basketball” Content Interest Tags, so we can show you more Snaps about basketball.
 You can reset Content Interest Tags at any time in Snapchat settings!